raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

      +------------+-------------------------+-------------------------+

 Note that some of the columns in this table are currently empty.
-The table is provided as a template for future TLV definitions to follow.
+The table provides a template for future TLV definitions to follow.
 It is recommended that definitions of future TLVs include a similar table summarizing the contexts where the new TLV is valid.